Q. What is colostrum?

 Q. What if I am milk/lactose intolerant?

-A. Our holvita™ colostrum contains only minimal traces of lactose and is therfore suitable for people with lactose intolerance..
+A. Our holvita™ colostrum contains only minimal traces of lactose and is therefore suitable for people with lactose intolerance..

 Q. How much should I take?